AloneAxe/AOD-Modules-Sakura-Daisy/README.md

 # AOD Modules Sakura/Daisy
-Device features of the AOD Magisk module developed for MIUI 12.0.1.0 Android 9
+Device features of the AOD Magisk module developed for MIUI 12 Android 9 and 10 Roms